Hyprnx/cars_specifications/README.md

 # Contact us
 [To Duc Anh](mailto:toducanh2001@gmail.com)

-If you use this dataset, please give me a star and cite this repo.
-Thanks!
+If you use this dataset, please give me a star and reference this repo.
+Thank you!

 Project Link: [Cars Specification](https://github.com/Hyprnx/cars_specifications)